-The PCAOB posts all settled orders that the Board has reached with registered firms or their associated person.
+The PCAOB posts all settled orders that the Board has reached with registered firms or their associated persons.

 Adjudicated Final Board Actions

-The PCAOB posts publicly available opinions, orders, and other final Board actions imposing sanctions in contested disciplinary proceedings and Securities and Exchange Commission actions on review of those sanctions.
+The PCAOB posts publicly available opinions, orders, and other final Board actions imposing sanctions in litigated disciplinary proceedings, as well as related SEC and court actions on review of those sanctions.